PUBLISH DATE: Jun 24 2024

 Step 6: Using and managing software

 After establishing all integration, it’s time to use the relevant apps.
-We can’t say much here: your goal is to simply get maximal benefits from your cloud ERP software.
+We can’t say much here: your goal is to simply focus on getting the maximal benefits your cloud ERP software provides.

 Step 7: Updating and maintaining software